 - Addressing public concerns promptly.

-We’ll review any potential council accident claim for free so please contact us today for a consultation.
+We’ll review any potential council accident claim for free, so please contact us today for a consultation.

-Common Types Of Accident Claims Against Local Councils
+Common Causes Of Council Accident Claims

 You could be compensated for any type of accident on council property or places they are responsible for.
-We can’t include every single scenario here but some common examples of when you might be eligible to claim compensation from the council include:
+We can’t include every single scenario here, but some common examples of when you might be eligible to claim compensation from the council include:

-- Accidents in schools caused by damaged or poorly maintained equipment like desks or climbing frames.
+- Accidents in schools caused by damaged or poorly maintained equipment, like desks or climbing frames.

 - Injuries sustained in council-run leisure centres caused by damaged exercise equipment.